Tony Levin: 1970s–1980s

 In 1978, Levin moved to Woodstock, New York, to join the band L'Image, which included his old friend Steve Gadd as well as Mike Mainieri and Warren Bernhardt.
-The band broke up after a year, though Levin still decided to stay in the area: he currently resides in Kingston, New York.
+The band broke up after a year, though Levin decided to stay in the area: he currently resides in Kingston, New York.
 This Ill-fated group would reunite much later in Levin's career.
-While recording Peter Gabriel's first album, Levin became acquainted with guitarist Robert Fripp, and in 1978 played on Fripp's solo album, Exposure.
-This would lead Levin to become a member of the 1981–1984 incarnation of King Crimson, along with Fripp, guitarist/vocalist Adrian Belew and drummer Bill Bruford.
+On the first day of recording Peter Gabriel's first album in late 1976, Levin met both Peter Gabriel and King Crimson guitarist/composer Robert Fripp for the first time, and in 1978 he played on Fripp's solo album Exposure.
+This would lead Levin to become a member of the 1981–1984 incarnation of King Crimson, along with Fripp, guitarist/vocalist Adrian Belew, and drummer Bill Bruford.
 Levin recorded four studio albums as part of King Crimson: Discipline (1981), Beat (1982), Three of a Perfect Pair (1984) and THRAK (1995), all critically acclaimed.

 In 1980, Levin participated in the sessions for John Lennon and Yoko Ono's Double Fantasy album.

-In 1987, Levin played the bass and Chapman Stick parts on Pink Floyd's first album after the departure of Roger Waters, A Momentary Lapse of Reason.

-In 1988 Bruford asked Levin to be an "unofficial fifth member" in the Yes related supergroup Anderson Bruford Wakeman Howe, which consisted of all the members from the classic Yes lineup except bassist Chris Squire, but he only functioned as a session player on ABWH's eponymous album.
-Due to a severe virus, he was unable to play on some of the final dates of the accompanying tour, being replaced by Jeff Berlin.
-Levin also plays on the Yes album Union from 1991.
+In 1987, Levin played the bass and Chapman Stick parts on the Pink Floyd album A Momentary Lapse of Reason.
+In 1988 Bruford asked Levin to be an "unofficial fifth member" in the Yes-related supergroup Anderson Bruford Wakeman Howe, which consisted of all the members from the classic Yes lineup except bassist Chris Squire, though Levin only performed as a session player on the group's eponymous album.
+Due to illness, he was unable to play on some of the final dates of the accompanying tour, being replaced by Jeff Berlin.
+Levin also played on the Yes album Union in 1991.

-In 1984 Levin released Road Photos, a collection of black and white photos taken during his travels with Crimson, Gabriel, Simon, and others.
+In 1984 Levin released Road Photos, a collection of black and white photos taken during his travels with King Crimson, Gabriel, Simon, and others.
 Another book of photos focusing on King Crimson's travels in the 1980s, The Crimson Chronicles volume 1, was released in 2004.
-There has been no word yet on the release of volume 2, which will cover the 1990s and possibly 2000s versions of the band.
 Levin has also written a book of career anecdotes and road stories called Beyond the Bass Clef.

-Levin was part of King Crimson again from 1994 to 1997 as part of the "Double Trio" line-up of the band which consisted of Levin, Robert Fripp, Adrian Belew, Trey Gunn, Pat Mastelotto, and Bill Bruford.
-Fripp then reformed King Crimson as a quartet, without Levin and Bruford.
-Levin also took part in two of the post-breakup experimental sub-groups, ProjeKct One (1997) and ProjeKct Four (1998).
-Levin played bass on "Watcher of the Skies" from Steve Hackett's Genesis Revisited album (1996).
-He was very busy in the late 1990s with his own groups Bruford Levin Upper Extremities, Bozzio Levin Stevens and Liquid Tension Experiment.
-In 2008, Levin joined King Crimson's 40th Anniversary Tour, in a lineup including Fripp, Belew, and drummers Mastelotto and Gavin Harrison (Porcupine Tree).